eartharoid/leekslazylogger/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Tell me about a problem
-title: ''
+title: "Bug report"
-labels: ''
+labels: bug, help wanted
-assignees: ''
+assignees: eartharoid

 ---

-**Describe the bug**
+#### Describe the bug

-A clear and concise description of what the bug is.
+> A clear and concise description of what the bug is.

-**To Reproduce**
+#### To Reproduce

-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:

-1. Go to '...'
+1. ...
-2. Click on '....'
+2. ...
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+#### Expected behaviour

-A clear and concise description of what you expected to happen.
+> A clear and concise description of what you expected to happen.

-**Screenshots**
+#### Version(s)

+- 1.x

+#### Screenshots

-If applicable, add screenshots to help explain your problem.
+> If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
+#### Additional context

-Add any other context about the problem here.
+Add any other information about the problem here.